 It’s a brand new addition to my Soapmaking Success e-course, but was so well received by local friends and perfect for the season, that I had to share here on my website too!

-Since it’s part of the course, I’ve included the tutorial video (directly below) along with the accompanying recipe printable (further down in this post).
+Since it’s part of the course, I’ve included the accompanying recipe printable (further down in this post).

 - 4.19 oz (119 g) lye (sodium hydroxide)

 - 7 oz (198 g) distilled water

 - 16 oz (454 g) olive oil (53%)

 - 8 oz (227 g) coconut oil (27%)

 - 3 oz (85 g) sunflower oil (10%)

 - 3 oz (85 g) unrefined cocoa butter (10%)

 - 2 oz (57 g) pumpkin puree (added to warmed oils)

 - 1⁄4 tsp cocoa powder (for spice layer)